Who we are

-CSU's regional campuses are located within the nations of the Wiradjuri, Gundungarra, Ngunnawal and Biripi people.
+Charles Sturt's regional campuses are located within the nations of the Wiradjuri, Gundungarra, Ngunnawal and Biripi people.

-CSU acknowledges the traditional custodians of the lands on which its campuses are located, paying respect to the Elders, both past and present, and extending that respect to all Indigenous Australians.
+Charles Sturt University acknowledges the traditional custodians of the lands on which its campuses are located, paying respect to the Elders, both past and present, and extending that respect to all Indigenous Australians.

 Life in Wagga Wagga is very peaceful.
 No time or energy is wasted in traffic for example.
 For those with families, it is much easier to manage responsibilities such as taking kids to extra-curricular activities for which plenty of opportunities are available, along with a busy academic life.
-Most CSU campuses are located just few hours drive from the capital cities, making weekend escapes easy and joyful."
+Most Charles Sturt campuses are located just few hours drive from the capital cities, making weekend escapes easy and joyful."

 Shaarn Hayward - Indigenous Student Success Coordinator